RimasTr/sdp-group6/README.md

 =======================================

 Clone the git archive to your Eclipse workspace (See the git tutorial by Rimas for more info).
-Download the Vision libraries (Thanks to Toms/Rimas) here: *link to come* Place the 'visionlib' folder in the the sdp-group6 folder.
+Download the Vision libraries (Thanks to Toms/Rimas) here: https://www.dropbox.com/s/zvfgl8weytgp33l/visionlib.zip Place the 'visionlib' folder in the the sdp-group6 folder.

 Open terminal and type: